Albania earthquake: Biggest quake in decades sparks panic | DW | 26.11.2019

 The Balkan nation of Albania has been hit by a powerful earthquake that has killed at least three people.
 People have been trapped underneath collapsed buildings.

-A 6.4-magnitude earthquake hit Albania early on Tuesday morning, triggering at least two building collapses and three deaths.
+A 6.4-magnitude earthquake hit Albania early on Tuesday morning, triggering at least two building collapses and four deaths.

 At least 150 others were injured in the strongest earthquake to hit the Balkan nation in decades.
 The epicenter was 10 kilometers (6 miles) northwest of Shijak, between Durres and the capital Tirana, at a shallow depth of 10 kilometers, according to the US Geological Survey.